 I have a full-time job (other than this website) and kids and a MUST-do list of boring stuff just like the next person.
 My husband and I are also DIY renovating a house and I have a serious website-making addiction.
 Sometimes we get asked how we find time to do it all, which totally cracks us up, because we don’t. 😀 But since this question keeps coming up, I decided to write this post and share some tips for how to make time for doing things you want to do even when you are crazy busy and don’t think you have time for anything else.

 Maybe you want to learn to paint or travel the world or change careers or tickle your toes.
 Read more books or decorate cakes or join a band or pick your nose.
 (Sorry, too much Dr. Seuss!)
-If so, here are five ways to find the time to make it happen:

 1. Be patient and allow things to take a long time